What Are Isopods? Crustacean Critters Explained!

 Decaying wood and leaf litter still form the backbone of their diets.

-That’s why isopod keepers maintain a consistent supply of leaf litter and softwoods like cork bark in an enclosure.
+That’s why isopod keepers maintain a consistent supply of leaf litter and softwoods in an enclosure (cork bark is super popular too).
 Isopods will even eat things like cardboard and the very substrate itself (if it’s organic, e.g., earthworm castings).

 ๐Ÿ‘‰ Shop pin oak leaf litter on our online store.